web3-master/web3-master/README.md

 | [DFX Finance](https://bugs.immunefi.com/dashboard/submission/26076) | Stablecoin Swap, DEX | Medium | Immunefi | 2023.11 |

-## Contact Me 📫

-- Email - dany.armstrong90@gmail.com
-- Telegram - @danyarmstrong
-- Discord - #dany_armstrong

-I am always looking for new opportunities be it a job opening, private audit/security review, or simply for collaborations.
-Feel free to reach out.

 <!--
 **web3-master/web3-master** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.